YOLO based Ocean Eddy Localization with AWS SageMaker: Experimental Results

-Table~\ref{tab:yolohardware} provides a comprehensive overview of various performance metrics and hardware specifications for the YOLO models.
-We include details such as the number of epochs, the time taken to train (reported as Time/Hr.), and the average time per epoch.
-Additionally, we present information about the network's depth in terms of layers, the number of GPUs utilized during training (which impacts training time), and GFLOPs (Floating Point Operations Per Second), offering insights into the computational capacity.
-Furthermore, we list parameters representing the model's trainable weights and biases, essential components influencing its performance and behavior.
+In this section, we present our results in various tables.
+In Table \ref{tab:modelspec}, we use shortened forms of model names to describe their respective details.
+In Table~\ref{tab:yolohardware}, we provide a comprehensive overview of various performance metrics and hardware specifications for the YOLO models.
+We include details such as the number of epochs, the time taken for each epoch to train the model.
+Additionally, we present information about the number of GPUs utilized during training (which impacts training time), and GFLOPs, offering insights into the computational capacity.
+Furthermore, we list parameters representing the model's trainable weights and biases, which are essential components influencing its performance and behavior.
+Finally, a comparison of model performances are presented in Table~\ref{tab:yoloperf}, highlighting precision, recall, and mAP scores.